 Yet, unlike Marty they don’t have a DeLorean to help them fix things.
 Instead, most are reliant on sifting through often incomplete data from multiple sources in multiple formats to piece together a picture of what’s happened in the past to try and predict and improve the future.
-From renegotiating vendor agreements to making changes to flight even small changes can add up to significant savings.
+From renegotiating vendor agreements to making changes to flights, even small changes can add up to significant savings.

 Now, new cognitive software has been launched to make the lives of Senior Travel Directors easier – providing a single feed of information that gives end-to-end visibility and control of travel spend across each business region and division.
 Finally giving corporate travel program owners the tools they need to be able to run ‘what if’ scenarios, improve compliance, enhanced user experience and better manage overall spend.

 The current approach to corporate travel programming is ineffective

 Time-consuming: It takes travel teams up to 40 hours each month to aggregate and cleanse the data from multiple vendors.
 At best, data for the entire journey is only 80% complete with some studies suggesting it can be as low at 40%.